 Are you aware that Indonesia is home to more than 17,000 islands?
 Be it the capital city of Jakarta, the tropical rainforests, or the alluring beaches, or the delectable cuisine, Indonesia’s fame as a tourist destination has been attracting massive footfalls from all corners of the globe.
 This dynamic country has a very exotic and fascinating culture coupled with numerous historical wonders.
 In fact, this country is home to eight UNESCO world heritage sites, which makes it totally worth the visit for history buffs.
-Thus, coupled with spell-binding diversity and numerous bewitching attractions, especially the historical landmarks, Indonesia is undoubtedly worth coming back again and again to.
+Travelers can stay in glamping spots and beach resorts that offer amazing amenities.
+Coupled with spell-binding diversity and numerous bewitching attractions, especially the historical landmarks, Indonesia is undoubtedly worth coming back again and again to.
 To make things easy for you, we have listed the top historical places in Indonesia.

 Prambanan Temple: 1-Hour Guided Tour With Admission Ticket